 Another aim of this paper was to compare the impact of the mode of delivery on the primary and secondary outcomes.
 Our findings somewhat contrast to the literature that has compared the effectiveness of face-to-face and online interventions.
-A meta-analysis by Suh, Sohn, Kim, and Lee (2019), which evaluated the effectiveness of randomised controlled trials on reducing perfectionism and symptoms of both anxiety and depression, indicated that there were no differences between face-to-face and online delivery modalities.
+A meta-analysis by Suh et al. (2019), which evaluated the effectiveness of randomised controlled trials on reducing perfectionism and symptoms of both anxiety and depression, indicated that there were no differences between face-to-face and online delivery modalities.
 Wagner, Horn, and Maercker (2014) compared the immediate and 3-month follow up effects of an online and face-to-face intervention on depressive symptoms.
-Both modalities were effective at reducing depression, but when the participants were assessed three months later, depressive symptoms of those in the online group remained stable but increased for the face-toface group.
-Although the contexts in the Wagner et al. (2014) study and the present study are different, the internet modality in the former study appeared to have more sustained effects than the face-to-face modality, which contrasts our findings.
+Both modalities were effective at reducing depression, but when the participants were assessed three months later, depressive symptoms of those in the online group remained stable but increased for the face-to-face group.
+Although the contexts in the Wagener et al.'s (2014) study and the present study are different, the internet modality in the former study appeared to have more sustained effects than the face-to-face modality, which contrasts our findings.
 We offer two explanations for this discrepancy.
 Firstly, there were only 62 participants in the Wagner et al. (2014) study and the authors suggested that their findings needed to be re-examined in an adequately powered study.
 As such, Wagner's findings may not be generalisable to a much larger sample.
-Secondly, the athletes in the online group in our study might not have completed the whole online section. van Ballegooijen et al. (2014) reported significant differences in completion rates between face-to-face and online delivery modalities for cognitive behavioural therapy; 84.7% of participants in the face-to-face group completing their
+Secondly, the athletes in the online group in our study might not have completed the whole online section.
+Van Ballegooijen et al. (2014) reported significant differences in completion rates between face-to-face and online delivery modalities for cognitive behavioural therapy; 84.7% of participants in the face-to-face group completing their intervention, compared to only 65.1% in the online group.
+As such, participants in the online only iPlayClean group might not have completed all sections of the online programme, which could potentially affect the immediate fidelity and long-term effect of the intervention.
+We did not assess the completion rate of the online iPlayClean intervention.
+Further research is required to explore the long-term effects of delivery modality with anti-doping education on key psychological constructs such as attitudes and susceptibility.
+It is also unclear why susceptibility among those in the face-to-face presentation with online access diminished after 8 weeks.
+Researchers could explore by conducting interviews, to understand the athletes' experiences of completing the iPlayClean across different modalities.